iamtheyammer/gam-cros-win-wrapper/README.md

 - Bulk import and bulk modifications (from CSV)
 - Search for a device with a Google Admin query string
 - Many bug fixes
+- New layout
+- Fully async (no more no responding!)
 - More awesome features!

 ### Auto-updates